-Surprising Truths about Pelvic Floor Disorders - And How Yoga Can Help Course Info Class Length: Two One Hour Sessions Plus Yoga Practice Price: $87.00 Enroll Now Leslie Howard Leslie Howard, a San Francisco-based yoga teacher, specializing in all things pelvic.
+Surprising Truths about Pelvic Floor Disorders - And How Yoga Can Help Course Info Class Length: Two One Hour Sessions Plus Yoga Practice Price: $127.00 Enroll Now Leslie Howard Leslie Howard, a San Francisco-based yoga teacher, specializing in all things pelvic.
 Her own struggles with healing her pelvis led her to intense study of the anatomy, physiology, cultural messaging, history and energetics of this rich place.
 Her teaching is informed by over 3000 hours of...
 Everyone loses muscle strength as they get older, and because our daily activities (and fitness programs) don’t usually strengthen the pelvic floor, this part of the body is particularly vulnerable to problems.
 As a result, many women develop pelvic issues as they get older, including incontinence, prolapse, sexual dysfunction, and other issues rooted in the musculature of the pelvis.
 Prolapsed organs, incontinence and pelvic pain affect over fifty percent of women as they get older.
 Other problems that may be related to the health of the pelvic floor include lumbar spinal problems, sacroiliac, hip or sciatic pain, bladder weakness, and digestive, menstrual and sexual difficulties.
 The common solution to pelvic floor issues, i.e. to keep the pelvic floor taut, rarely has the desired effect.
 Indeed, it may even result in a hypertonic (too tense) pelvic floor, which causes a host of issues in and of itself.
 Learning how to both strengthen, stabilize and stretch and soften the pelvic floor is essential to create the correct foundation for each movement in the body.
 It is also a basic tool to avoid loss of energy from this important area.
 Pelvic floor issues often stem from poor alignment and poor movement habits that we maintain unconsciously year after year.
 Strengthening and stabilizing the pelvic floor can help create the correct foundation of each movement in the body.
 We are all familiar with the importance of "working from our core,” however, this is only really valuable if we know what the "core" is.
 The pelvic floor muscles are an essential part of our foundational core, and true core work must involve learning to both tone and balance the pelvic floor.
-In this 2-part online course, yoga therapist Leslie Howard guides us in an exploration of the female pelvic floor and shows how to access and engage the pelvic floor muscles in our own body to create a holistic, balancing effect.
+In this 5 hour online course, yoga therapist Leslie Howard guides us in an exploration of the female pelvic floor and shows how to access and engage the pelvic floor muscles in our own body to create a holistic, balancing effect.
 Leslie shows specific asanas that are important for maintaining the health of the pelvic floor and how to get to the root cause of pelvic floor issues by correcting the movement and alignment issues commonly involved in pelvic floor issues.
 What You Will Learn Why it is so important to keep the pelvic and abdominal organs healthy as we age How to locate and distinguish the three layers of the pelvic floor Key ways to develop a strong and balanced pelvic floor Why Kegel exercises often don’t work as intended and why they may even lead to more problems Why loss of pelvic floor strength isn’t the whole problem, and why chronic holding and tightening of the muscles of the pelvic floor is counterproductive as well How to distinguish whether you are lacking tone or have too much tone in the pelvic muscles and what to do to start the road to recovery.
+Take A Sneak Peek At Leslie's Course!
+Click here to see a sneak peek at Leslie's slides and course excerpts!
 This Premium Course Also Includes These Bonuses!
-Yoga Practice Videos: Two 40-minute video downloads with yoga practices targeting pelvic floor health.
-In the two recorded lectures, Leslie guides you to assess which of the two most common pelvic floor issues may be relevant to you or individual students.
+Yoga Practice Videos: Four video yoga practices targeting pelvic floor health.
+In the lectures, Leslie guides you to assess which of the two most common pelvic floor issues may be relevant to you or individual students.
 Based on this, use each of these video practices, which offer yoga practices to strengthen and/or relax the pelvic floor.
 Recordings of Both Sessions: Yours to keep.
 It’s generally acknowledged that many people only retain 10-20 percent of what they learn in a workshop.
 You will get the recordings of both sessions, enabling you to go back and listen to the workshop as many times as you like.
 Transcripts of Both Sessions: Ever wanted to refer to a certain part of a course?
 Even the best note takers miss a point every so often.
 With the transcripts of the sessions, you can go back and refer to particularly important passages or clarify sections you were in doubt about.
 Just us live or listen to the recordings!
-This course qualifies for 3 non-contact hour CEUs with Yoga Alliance.
+This course qualifies for 5 non-contact hour CEUs with Yoga Alliance.